Vary your veggies.

 Why is it important to eat vegetables?

-Eating vegetables provides health benefits — people who eat more vegetables and fruits as part of an overall healthy diet are likely to have a reduced risk of some chronic diseases.
-Vegetables provide nutrients vital for health and maintenance of your body.
+Eating vegetables provides health benefits.
+People who eat fruits and vegetables as part of an overall healthy diet are likely to have a reduced risk of some diseases.
+Vegetables provide nutrients vital for the health and maintenance of the body.

 Most vegetables are naturally low in fat and calories.
-None have cholesterol.
-(Sauces or seasonings may add fat, calories, and/or cholesterol.)
+(Sauces or seasonings may add fat and calories.)

-Vegetables are important sources of many nutrients, including potassium, dietary fiber, folate (folic acid), vitamin A, and vitamin C.
+Vegetables are important sources of many nutrients, including potassium, dietary fiber, folate, vitamin A, and vitamin C.

 Diets rich in potassium may help to maintain healthy blood pressure.
-Vegetable sources of potassium include sweet potatoes, white potatoes, white beans, tomato products (paste, sauce, and juice), beet greens, soybeans, lima beans, spinach, lentils, and kidney beans.
+Vegetable sources of potassium include sweet potatoes, white potatoes, white beans, tomato products (paste, sauce, and juice), beet greens, soybeans, lima beans, spinach, lentils, kidney beans, acorn squash, kohlrabi, and yuca.

 Vitamin A keeps eyes and skin healthy and helps to protect against infections.

 Vitamin C helps heal cuts and wounds and keeps teeth and gums healthy.
-Vitamin C aids in iron absorption.
+Vitamin C helps your body absorb iron more easily.

-- As part of an overall healthy diet, eating foods such as vegetables that are lower in calories per cup instead of some other higher-calorie food may be useful in helping to lower calorie intake.
+- As part of an overall healthy diet, eating foods lower in calories per cup, such as vegetables, instead of higher-calorie food may help you lower your calorie intake.

-- Adding vegetables can help increase intake of fiber and potassium, which are important nutrients that many Americans do not get enough of in their diet.
+- Adding vegetables helps increase fiber and potassium, which many Americans do not get enough of.